Samuel J. Tilden: Potter Committee

-Election of 1880
+Elections of 1880 and 1884

-After the controversy over the election of 1876, Tilden became the presumptive Democratic candidate in 1880 presidential election.
+After the controversy over the election of 1876, Tilden became the presumptive Democratic candidate ahead of the 1880 presidential election.
 He declined to run for another term as governor in 1879, focusing instead on building support for the 1880 presidential nomination.
 The revelations of the Potter Committee, along with Tilden's persistent health issues, both damaged Tilden's national standing, but his superior political organization and personal fortune ensured that he remained a serious contender for the Democratic nomination.
-Tilden's standing with the party slipped further following the Republican victory in the New York gubernatorial election in 1879.
-In that election, a revitalized Tammany Hall organization split from the regular Democratic party in a patronage dispute with Tilden's faction.
+Tilden's standing with the party slipped further following the Republican victory in the 1879 New York gubernatorial election, where a revitalized Tammany Hall organization split from the regular Democratic party in a patronage dispute with Tilden's faction.
 In the months before the 1880 Democratic National Convention, rumors about Tilden's intentions circulated wildly, but Tilden refused to definitively state whether or not he would seek the Democratic nomination.

 As the New York delegation left for the national convention in Cincinnati, Tilden gave a letter to one of his chief supporters, Daniel Manning, suggesting that his health might force him to decline the nomination.
 Tilden hoped to be nominated, but only if he was the unanimous choice of the convention; if not, Manning was entrusted to make the contents of Tilden's letter available to the New York delegation.
 The New York delegation interpreted the letter as a notice of withdrawal, and the delegates began looking for a new candidate, eventually settling on Speaker of the House Samuel J. Randall.
 Ultimately, the party nominated Winfield Scott Hancock, who lost the election to James A Garfield.

 Though many Democrats favored Tilden for the party's nomination in the 1884 presidential election, Tilden once again declined to run due to poor health.
 He endorsed New York Governor Grover Cleveland, who won the Democratic nomination and went on to defeat James G. Blaine in the general election.

 Retirement and death

-Tilden retired in the early 1880s, living as a near-recluse at his 110 acre estate, Greystone, in Yonkers, New York.
-He died a bachelor at Greystone on August 4, 1886.
+Tilden retired in the early 1880s, living as a near-recluse at his 110 acre estate, Greystone (now part of Untermyer Park and Gardens) in Yonkers, New York.
+He died a bachelor at Greystone on August 4, 1886, at the age of 72.
 He is buried at Cemetery of the Evergreens in New Lebanon, Columbia County, New York.
 In reference to the 1876 election, Tilden's gravestone bears the words, "I Still Trust The People".